ibrahimafzal/ibrahimafzal/README.md

 - Email : linktoibrahim@gmail.com
 - WhatsApp : +923107739779

-- About : I'm MERN Stack Developer, I've 1.6 year of experience and many clients are happy with the projects carried out
+- About : I'm MERN Stack Developer, I've 2 years of experience and many clients are happy with the projects carried out

-- Experience : 1.6 Years
+- Experience : 2 Years
 - Completed : 3+ Projects
 - Support : 24/7 online